Titus Thorne

 Well, as CJC-1295 remains a research chemical, there is limited data from human clinical research to tell much about the appropriate dosage.
 Researchers interested in experimenting with CJC-1295 can consult the published trial data when deciding how to dose this peptide in future studies.

 Hopefully, this guide has given researchers a useful starting point for calculating CJC-1295 in future studies.
-Those interested in pursuing CJC-1295 research may consider contacting our preferred vendor, Peptide Sciences, for further information.

 References